Exploring the Different Types of AI Agents

 Okay, so you know how sometimes you wish your software was less...dumb?
 Learning agents are kinda like that wish come true.
 They actually get better over time.

 • They learn, duh!: Using stuff like reinforcement learning, supervised learning, all that jazz.
+Reinforcement learning is like training a dog with rewards and punishments – the agent tries things, and if it gets a good outcome, it learns to do that more.
+Supervised learning is more like learning from examples; you show it a bunch of pictures of cats and dogs, and it learns to tell them apart.
 It's basically like training a puppy, but instead of treats, they get better at, say, predicting what your customers are gonna buy next.

 • Feedback is their fuel: These agents are constantly getting feedback and adjusting.
 Think about recommendation systems.
 You watch one sci-fi movie, and suddenly netflix thinks you want only sci-fi movies.
 The system learns from your choices.